bandgap-ai/ice/README.md

 Please see [the website](https://www.eclipse.org/ice) for more information on the project.

+## Notes on using Eclipse for ICE Development

+The Maven build is the preferred build for ICE.
+Eclipse will often report errors that don't exist in the Maven build, and it may be necessary to run `Project->Clean...` or other tasks to get Eclipse to stop reporting ghost errors.

 ## Build Instructions

 Checkout the project and execute

 ```bash
 mvn clean install
 ```

+Always run the `clean` target.

 ### Building BATS